 - Filter Reminder Doesn’t Work as It Should.

-Although it has some great features, I am afraid to recommend this for a purchase.
+Although it has some great features, I am afraid to recommend this for purchase.
 The quirks of the radio module will get under your skin.
 The thermostat happens to be offline repeatedly without even any power glitch.

-With a minimalistic but unique design, this unit can be a great option for smart Z-wave thermostats.
+With a minimalistic but unique design, this unit can be a great option for smart thermostats.
 The killer feature of the ZTS-500 is the secure encryption on it.
 This works for all command lines right out of the box.
 Make sure your Z-wave Plus controller is security enabled.

 It fits on the wall using a detachable terminal board and is capable of running with C-wire and batteries both.
 Alert messages make you aware of certain conditions, such as; low battery indication, defrost and out of temperature-range control function, and filter changing epoch.